Context-aware Bayesian Mixed Multinomial Logit Model: Method

 We can then compute gradients of an arbitrary function of $z$, $f(z)$, such as the ELBO, \mbox{w.r.t.} $\bs\phi$ by using a Monte Carlo approximation with draws from the base distribution ($\N(0,1)$ in the example above), since

 As for the neural network parameters $\bs\theta_{\mbox{ NN}}$, they can be estimated using a type-II maximum likelihood approach.
 At convergence of VI, the bound in Eq.~\ref{eq:elbo} is tight, thus making the ELBO a good proxy to the log marginal likelihood of the model $\log p(\by|\bs\theta_{\mbox{ NN}})$.
-We can therefore find maximum likelihood estimates of the neural parameters by maximizing $\mathcal{L}(\bs\phi,\bs\theta_{\mbox{ NN}})$ w.r.t.~$\bs\theta_{\mbox{ NN}}$.
+We can therefore find maximum likelihood estimates of the neural parameters by maximising $\mathcal{L}(\bs\phi,\bs\theta_{\mbox{ NN}})$ w.r.t.~$\bs\theta_{\mbox{ NN}}$.
 In practice, the optimization of the ELBO w.r.t.~$\bs\phi$ and $\bs\theta_{\mbox{ NN}}$ is done jointly using stochastic gradient descent, where mini-batches of data are used to obtain an approximation to the gradients.
 As the ELBO is not a convex function, these noisy gradient approximations not only speed-up the optimization procedure, but they often turn out to help it escape poor local optima \parencite{hoffman2013stochastic}.
 Moreover, the use of mini-batches makes it possible to scale VI to large datasets that don't fit in memory, as is the case of the route choice dataset considered in Section~\ref{sec:bicycleRCM}.
 Convergence is assumed when the ELBO does not improve for a number of consecutive iterations.

-The proposed C-MMNL model and the estimation procedure described above were implemented in Python and PyTorch, thereby allowing it to make use of GPU acceleration which, as shown in \textcite{rodrigues2020bayesian} and also \textcite{arteaga2022xlogit}, can lead to significant improvements in terms of computational efficiency, especially when large datasets are considered, as we do in Section~\ref{sec:caseStudies}.
+The proposed C-MMNL model and the estimation procedure described above were implemented in Python and PyTorch, thereby allowing it to make use of GPU acceleration which, as shown in \textcite{rodrigues2020bayesian} and also \textcite{arteaga2022xlogit}, can lead to significant improvements in terms of computational efficiency, especially when large datasets are considered.
 The source code for estimating the C-MMNL model, including a few examples, is available at: [\textit{code in preparation}].